sicara/sicarator/generators/app/templates/streamlit/src/streamlit_app/README.md

 - an emoji to make the sidebar more visual
 - the name of the page (with underscores instead of spaces)

-Each streamlit page must implement a `main` function that will be called when the page is loaded.

 Here is a template to start a new page:

 ```python